jffuller8/final_project_user_management/REFLECTION.md

 ### Feature Implementation

-In addition to the security fixes, I implemented a new feature: [Link to feature implementation](#)
+In addition to the security fixes, I implemented a new feature.

 The feature enhances user account recovery by providing a secure, time-limited token-based password reset functionality.
 This includes:
 - Secure token generation for password resets